HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

         a.
 The process to generate new hyperparameters: atlas/lib/idds/atlas/processing/hyperparameteropt_bayesian.py
         b.
 The example code to generate requests: main/lib/idds/tests/hyperparameteropt_bayesian_test.py

-    2. nevergrad: This is another pre-defined method in iDDS.
+    2. `nevergrad <https://github.com/facebookresearch/nevergrad>`_: This is another pre-defined method in iDDS.

         a.
 The process to generate new hyperparameters: atlas/lib/idds/atlas/processing/hyperparameteropt_nevergrad.py
         b.
 The example code to generate requests: main/lib/idds/tests/hyperparameteropt_nevergrad_test.py